 - Putty rubber or good quality eraser

-- Hot pressed watercolour paper 300g/m2 (140lb) (hot pressed paper can be purchased from the tutor for an additional charge)
+- Hot pressed watercolour paper 300g/m2 (140lb) (this can also be purchased from the tutor for a small amount, usually £1-£2 depending on size)

-- Tracing paper, scissors, magic tape or low grade adhesive tape
+- Scissors, magic tape or low-grade adhesive tape (useful but not essential)

 - Sable watercolour brushes with good points e.g. size 0 and size 3